FlyingFathead/neurograph-cli/README.md

 3. ???
 4. yes

-Can be run in an auto-update mode like so in i.e. bash;
+Can be run in an auto-update mode like so in i.e. bash by adding this to `~/.bash_aliases`;

 ```
 function termplotview() {